 Selling Expenses.
-Selling expenses increased to \$106.3 million for the twelve months ended December 31, 2003 as compared to \$74.9 million for the pro forma twelve months ended December 31, 2002, an increase of \$31.4 million, or 42%, but decreased as a percentage of net sales to 22% during the twelve months ended December 31, 2003 from 25% for the pro forma twelve months ended December 31, 2002.
+Selling expenses increased to \$106.3 million for the twelve months ended December 31, 2003 as compared to \$74.9 million for the pro forma twelve months ended December 31, 2003 from 25% for the pro forma twelve months ended December 31, 2002.
 The increase in the dollar amount of selling expenses was due to additional spending on advertising, sales compensation and point of purchase materials.
-The decrease as a percentage of net sales was primarily due to an increase in the net sales of our retail channel to \$313.4 million for the twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2002, an increase of \$135.2 million, or 76%.
-This increase was due primarily to an increase in net sales in our retail channel, as a percentage of total net sales, to 65% of total net sales for the twelve months ended December 31, 2003 as compared to 60% of total net sales for the pro forma twelve months ended December 31, 2002.
-Our retail channel has lower selling expenses than our other channels on a combined basis and, accordingly, our selling expenses as a percentage of our net sales are affected by the level of our retail sales as a percentage of our total sales.
+The decrease as a percentage of net sales was primarily due to an increase in the net sales of our retail channel to \$313.4 million for the twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to \$178.2 million for the pro forma twelve months ended December 31, 2003 as compared to 60% of total net sales in our retail channel, as a percentage of total net sales for the twelve months ended December 31, 2003 as compared to 60% of total net sales for the pro forma twelve months ended December 31, 2003 as compared to 60% of total net sales for the pro forma twelve months ended December 31, 2003 as compared to 60% of total net sales for the pro forma twelve months ended December 31, 2003 as compared to 60% of total net sales for the pro forma twelve months ended December 31, 2003 as compared to 60% of total net sales for the pro forma twelve months ended

 General and Administrative and Other.
-General and administrative and other expenses increased to \$51.9 million for the twelve months ended December 31, 2003 as compared to \$46.4 million for the proforma twelve months ended December 31, 2002, an increase of \$5.5 million, or 12%.
+General and administrative and other expenses increased to \$51.9 million for the twelve months ended December 31, 2003 as compared to \$46.4 million for the pro forma twelve months ended December 31, 2002, an increase of \$5.5 million, or 12%.
 The increase was primarily due to stock-based compensation expense and other additional spending on corporate overhead expenses, including information technology and professional services.
 The decrease as a percentage of sales was due to increased operating leverage from fixed administrative and research and development costs.